What are waterborne infections?

 - First Nations Health Authority 604 693-6500, toll free 1 866 913-0033

 - Fraser Health 604 587-4600

 - Interior Health 250 862-4200

 - Island Health 250 370-8699

 Who is in charge of safe drinking water?

-It is the job of the local water supplier to provide safe drinking water.
-A water supplier is the local agency or person that owns and operates the community's system for collecting and delivering drinking water.
+The local water supplier is responsible for providing safe drinking water.
+A water supplier is the local agency or person who owns and operates the drinking water system, and who collects and delivers safe drinking water.

 Should I treat my water?